-Southern California is hot to some of the most unique and breath-taking hikes.
+Southern California, aka SoCal, is home to some of the most unique and breath-taking hikes.
 Whether you are looking for a serious challenge or something a little easier, there is definitely a hike available to satisfy your needs.

 Mount Baldy (officially called Mount San Antonio) is one of the best and most challenging day hikes in Southern California.
 At 10,064ft, it is challenging in length, height and terrain.

 This is a daunting hike that offers thrills and stunning views.
-You can hike all-year round, however, in winter you will need special snow gear (see our multi-day gear packing list for more details) and mountaineering skills (check the list of the ones you might need in our Toubkal article, scroll down to Winter Ascent section).
+You can hike all-year round, however, in winter you will need special snow gear (see our multi-day gear packing list for more details) and basic mountaineering skills.

 The Bridge to Nowhere hike, located in the San Gabriel Mountains, is one of the most popular hikes in Southern California.

 You will hike 5 miles to the famous bridge that was seemingly built in the middle of nowhere.
 On your way you will need to cross the ice-cold Gabriel River multiple times, which you will be excited about as this hike can be very hot and gruelling.
 Unfortunately, there is little to no shade along the whole duration of the 10-mile hike.

 The lack of shade and the heat is what makes this hike so strenuous.
 Don’t forget to pack lunch and water to keep you going.
 Luckily, after you reach the bridge, you will be rewarded with plenty of pools and mini waterfalls to cool down in, which is a welcomed relief from the heat.

 If you are a thrill seeker, the bridge is also a popular spot for bungee jumping.
 You will need a National Forest Adventure Pass in order to do this popular hike.